agraef/midizap/README.md

 CC60> CC7
 ~~~

-The `~` suffix can be used to denote incremental controllers in output messages, too.
+The `~` flag can be used to denote encoders in output messages, too.
 E.g., to translate a standard (absolute) MIDI controller to an incremental encoder value, you might use a rule like:

 ~~~
 CC48= CC16~
 ~~~

-Step sizes also work on the right-hand side of data translations.
+Step sizes work on the right-hand side of data translations as well.
 You might use these to scale up value changes, e.g., when translating from control changes to pitch bends:

 ~~~
 CC1= PB[128]